BlockchainCommons/Research/papers/bcr-2020-015-account.md

 This document will soon be superceded by a format using Gordian Envelope, which will be based on [Bitcoin output descriptors enclosed in Gordian Envelopes](bcr-2023-007-envelope-output-desc.md).

-The content below is now deprecated and of historical interest only.
+The content below is now deprecated but may still be supported for backwards compatibility.

 ### Abstract